htailor/python_library_math/README.md

 General Information
 -------------------

-Portable library of additional math functions and useful constants written for the Extendable Freely Jointed Chain projects.
+Portable library of additional math functions and useful constants written for the Extendable Freely Jointed Chain project.
 Inspiration was taken from BOOST C++ numeric constants.
 The library inherits math functions from python.

 Installation